-Perhaps the most potent symbols of Kamchatka’s untamed nature are its towering volcanoes and the mighty Kamchatka brown bears.
-The furry residents are the ancestor of the Alaskan Kodiak bears.
-These two iconic natural emblems are the main subjects of our Kamchatka bear tour, an adventure into the wilds of Russia’s Far East that’s equal parts thrilling and humbling.
-Including three nights staying in a forest cabin on Kuril Lake at the height of the bear’s salmon hunting season, this Kamchatka wildlife tour will get you closer than you ever imagined to the animal inhabitants of the Kamchatka peninsula.
+Perhaps the most potent symbols of Kamchatka’s untamed nature are its towering volcanoes and the mighty Kamchatka brown bears, the furry residents are the ancestor of the Alaskan Kodiak bears.
+These two iconic natural emblems are the main subjects of our Kamchatka bears and volcanoes tour, an adventure into the wilds of Russia’s Far East that’s equal parts thrilling and humbling.
+Including three nights staying in a cabin on Kuril Lake at the height of the bear’s salmon hunting season, this Kamchatka wildlife watching tour will get you closer than you ever imagined to the animal inhabitants of the Kamchatka peninsula.

+Cruise to Wrangel Island, an area 140km off the northeast coast of Siberia, separated from northern Alaska by the Chukchi Sea.
+For 10 frozen months of the year, this lonely wilderness is completely cut off from the outside world.
 Reaching Wrangel and braving its polar climate is not for the faint of heart.
 Only the most dedicated nature lovers make the journey – but the rewards are without parallel.
 There is simply no better destination than to meet the wild denizens of the Arctic up-close, virtually undisturbed by human interference, and in numbers that will simply astound you.

 On this 2-week Kamchatka photography tour designed especially for landscape, nature and wildlife photography enthusiasts.
 Stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities as the bears gorge themselves during the annual salmon run.
 Hike to the summits of some of Kamchatka’s active volcanoes for thrilling shots of steaming vents, acid lakes, and smoking craters.
 Your aim is to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
 Our Kamchatka photography tour suits all the professional and amateur photographers, as well as active and adventurous travellers.
 No prior mountain climbing experience is required, but a decent level of fitness is strongly recommended.